lyubenov1/Techie/README.md

 To get the application up and running, follow these steps:

+1. **Connect to your database:** In the `application.properties` file, replace `${DB_DATABASE}`, `${DB_USER}`, and `${DB_PASSWORD}` with your schema name and database credentials.
+The schema will be created automatically when the application starts.

-1.  **Create Database Tables:** The application is configured to automatically create the necessary database tables on startup using Hibernate.
+2. **Create Database Tables:** The application is configured to automatically create the necessary database tables on startup using Hibernate.
 Simply launch the application, and it will handle this for you.
+Stop it afterward.

-2.  **Populate Tables with Initial Data:** Execute the `data.sql` file located in the `src/main/resources` directory of the project.
+3. **Populate Tables with Initial Data:** Execute the `data.sql` file located in the `src/main/resources` directory of the project.
 This will populate the tables with essential data.

-3.  **Start the Application:** Now that the tables are created and populated, you can launch the application.
+4. **Start the Application:** Now that the tables are created and populated, you can launch the application again.
 Additional data will be populated during startup using `@PostConstruct` methods.

 That's it!